Finnås Municipality

 Finnås is a former municipality in the old Hordaland county, Norway.
-The 225 km2 municipality, which existed from 1838 until 1916, was located in the traditional district of Sunnhordland.
-Originally, the municipality encompassed all of the island of Bømlo, the small surrounding islands, and the mainland located south of the Bømlafjorden.
-It was located in the present-day municipalities of Bømlo and Sveio.
+The 231 km2 municipality existed from 1838 until its dissolution in 1916.
+The area is now part of the present-day Bømlo Municipality in the traditional district of Sunnhordland in Vestland county.
+The administrative centre was the village of Mosterhamn.

 The Kulleseid Canal is a canal that was built in the 1800s on a small isthmus on the island of Bømlo.
 It enabled boats to journey between the east and west sides of Bømlo island.
 Today the channel is surrounded by a small trading center and tourist center, and it is a popular guest harbor.